5 Must-Read Mushroom Books

 A unique book that delves into the world of ethnomycology, a fascinating area of study that investigates and gives reverence to the relationship indigenous people have had with fungi throughout history.
 This specific text was recommended by our resident ethnomycologist and focuses on people native to the Great Lakes region of North America.

-Mycophilia by Eugenia Bone
+MYCOPHELIA by Eugenia Bone

 The storytelling in this book takes you on a sensory journey into the fungal kingdom as Bone opens our eyes to the many uses of mushrooms outside of the kitchen.

-Healing Mushrooms by Tero Isokauppila
+HEALING MUSHROOMS by Tero Isokauppila

 Written by the founder of Four Sigmatic and in the same vein as The Fungal Pharmacy, this text takes a practical and culinary approach to how we can integrate mushrooms into everyday life to improve our health.